ChrisM709/datastructures_algorithms_midterm_sprint_solo/README.md

 - Add tasks with descriptions
 - Mark tasks as completed
 - View all tasks for any user

+## Prerequisites

+- Java JDK 11 or higher
+- Maven 3.6+

+## Configuration

+- The system supports up to 10 users by default.
+- To change this, edit the `users` array size in `Main.java`.

 ## Project Structure